FabLab-Freising/infidel-sensor/README.md

  <b>2023-12-07, cad435 @ fablab Freising: </b><br>
  	- Updated Code, Removed I2C communication entirely as those sensors are always interfaced with an Analog voltage corresponding to the diameter.<br>
    	- UART Communication for easy debugging was favoured

+ <b>2023-12-14, cad435 @ fablab Freising: </b><br>
+ 	- Updated Code, so that 1.8mm Drillbit is used as it seems to be available more common than 1.7mm

 *A cheap, yet precise filament diameter sensor, intended to compensate for filament diameter deviations in real-time.*